wp-ng/angular-foundation-6/src/dropdownToggle/docs/readme.md

 - `pane-align`: Determines how the dropdown-pane should be aligned from the toggle.
 - `toggle-on-hover`: Toggles the dropdown-pane when hovering over the toggle instead of on click.
 - `pane-offset`: Sets the pane's vertical distance from the toggle.

+The scope of the pane exposes a `$close()` function that allows you to close the drop down programatically.